Lafayette Leopards football: The 1920s

 Lafayette finished 1919 at 6–2 and 5–3 the following season.
 According to Sutherland, with virtually the same team as 1920, Lafayette went 9–0 in 1921 and went on a 17-game winning streak that stretched between 1920 and 1922, where Lafayette outscored opponents 495–47, with wins over major teams such as Penn, coached by John Heisman, Pittsburgh (twice), Fordham University, and Boston College.
 During the national championship season of 1921, no team came within three touchdowns of Lafayette except Pittsburgh, coached by Pop Warner.
 Late in the game, Lafayette used a triple pass and touchdown by 'Bots' Brunner near the Pitt goal line to gain a 6–0 lead.
 Pitt was inside the Lafayette ten with under two minutes to play, but an illegal substitution by Pitt cost the Panthers dearly and Lafayette held on for the win.

 Six games into the 1922 season, Lafayette was poised to claim another national championship.
-The Maroon defeated Pittsburgh at Forbes Field, the only loss of the season for a 10–1 team that claimed a 'post-season' victory at Stanford.
+The Maroon defeated the University of Pittsburgh at Forbes Field in the only loss of the season for a 10–1 team that claimed a post-season victory at Stanford.
 Facing the 1922 Rose Bowl participant Washington & Jefferson before 38,000 at the Polo Grounds in New York City, Lafayette took a commanding 13–0 halftime lead.
 However, a dramatic and miraculous comeback by the Presidents resulted in a 14–13 Maroon defeat, one of the most bitter in Lafayette football history.